msiplab/OctVolRstr/README.md

    the above scripts during their execution.

 ## Instructions for setup:
-    Download the following ZIP file and put it in the same directory with setup.m.
+    Download the following ZIP file and put it under the directory 'data'.

     (Limited to IEEE members)
     https://drive.google.com/file/d/13ZrAmw587vPUopEjsF6Se9sDbzMuwF3q/view?usp=sharing

-    Then, run setup on MATLAB
+    Then, move to directiory 'code' and run setup on MATLAB

+    >> cd code
     >> setup

 ## Instructions for experimental scripts: